Concourse Dental Group

 - Advanced Periodontitis: the teeth lose more support as the gums, bone, and periodontal ligament continue to be destroyed.
 Unless treated, the affected teeth will become very loose and may be lost.
 Generalized moderate to severe bone loss may be present.

-Good oral hygiene, a balanced diet, regular dental cleanings and dental checkups will help reduce your risk of developing periodontal disease.
+Good oral hygiene, a balanced diet, and regular dental cleanings and checkups will help reduce your risk of developing periodontal disease.

 Concourse Dental Group Dr. Samira Jaffer 65 Queen Street West Concourse Level, Suite BG1060 Toronto, Ontario M5H 2M5 Phone 416-368-7959 Fax 416-368-5697 info@concoursedentalgroup.com |